-- The checks will be carried out before the end of Technical Control at the following European event, at a time agreed between the Technical Director and the manufacturer or team involved, using one of these options: - I. At the end of the event where the inspection request was made. - II.
-Between events, at the European workshop of the manufacturer or team.
-The Technical Director or his representative will attend and oversee the inspection. - III.
-At the following European event, before the end of Technical Control. - Inspection checks will not be carried out at events outside of Europe, the check will be scheduled for the next European event. - No inspection check would be carried out until such time as the rider in question has 3 engines in allocation and available for use. - When an engine is taken for inspection the team may immediately substitute this engine in the allocation.
+- Inspection checks will not be carried out at events outside of Europe, the check will be scheduled for the next European event. - No inspection check would be carried out until such time as the rider in question has 3 engines in allocation and available for use. - When an engine is taken for inspection the team may immediately substitute this engine in the allocation.
 This substitute engine is considered to be the original engine for the purposes of the engine approval regulations.
 Therefore, if the engine taken for inspection is found to not comply with the regulations then the substitute engine will be withdrawn from the allocation and not replaced, and any penalties imposed will also apply retrospectively to each time the substitute engine was used at an event, regardless of whether the substitute engine complies with the regulations.
 Such a substitute engine will be limited to a combined total of 2800 km of use, being the combined km total of the inspected engine and the substitute engine. - If an inspected engine is found to comply with the regulations, the manufacturer or team has the right to rebuild the engine with any new approved parts they wish, and re-submit the engine for sealing (subject to Art.
 2.4.3.3.1, number of engines).
-Such a rebuilt engine will be limited to 2800 km of use in total, including any use before the inspection was made, and any use of a substitute engine.
+Such a rebuilt engine will be limited to 2800 km of use in total, including any use before the inspection was made, and any use of a substitute engine. - If an inspected engine is found to not comply with the regulations, it will be withdrawn from allocation and not replaced.
+Any penalties imposed by the FIM MotoGP Stewards Panel may be applied retrospectively to each time the non-compliant engine was used at an event.

-- If an inspected engine is found to not comply with the regulations, it will be withdrawn from allocation and not replaced.
-Any penalties imposed by the FIM MotoGP Stewards Panel may be applied retrospectively to each time the noncompliant engine was used at an event. - If an engine inspection is the result of a protest, the following conditions will apply: - I. All protests will first be referred to the FIM MotoGP Stewards Panel for approval to proceed.
+- If an engine inspection is the result of a protest, the following conditions will apply: - I. All protests will first be referred to the FIM MotoGP Stewards Panel for approval to proceed.
 Protests may be denied approval to proceed if they are deemed by the FIM MotoGP Stewards Panel to be frivolous or an attempt to confer advantage on the protested team. - II.
-If the protest is unfounded due to the engine being in conformity with the regulations, the party lodging the protest will be required to pay to the protested manufacturer or team, an amount of 5,000 €uros to defray freight and rebuilding expenses.
+If the protest is unfounded due to the engine being in conformity with the regulations, the party lodging the protest will be required to pay to the protested manufacturer or team, an amount of 5,000 €uros to defray freight and rebuilding expenses. - e) Each manufacturer may receive approval for up to a maximum of three different engine specifications for the season.
+These different specifications may include specifications approved in a previous season provided that such engines comply with the current technical regulations.